4elta/recon/README.md

   -l code, --language code
                         specify the language in which the analysis should be printed (default: 'en') -f code, --format code
-                        specify the output format of the analysis (choices: ['md', 'json', 'csv']; default: 'md') --template path       path to the Jinja2 template for the analysis; this option overrides '-f/--format'
+                        specify the output format of the analysis (choices: ['md', 'json', 'csv', 'typ']; default: 'md') --template path       path to the Jinja2 template for the analysis; this option overrides '-f/--format'
 ```